 The Whirlpool Aero Car

 One of the most engaging and exciting experiences at Niagara is a ride on the Whirlpool Aero Car.
-The antique airborne cable car operates between two points on the Canadian Side of the Niagara River, pausing over the center to allow riders to watch one of the most intriguing natural phenomenon of the Niagara Falls area.
+The antique airborne cable car operates between two points on the Niagara River's Canadian side, pausing over the center to allow riders to watch one of the most intriguing natural phenomena of the Niagara Falls area.
 The rushing waters of the rapids suddenly reverse direction far beneath you, turning into a wild, roaring whirlpool.
-The ride takes about ten minutes, and is a never-to-be-forgotten glimpse of nature at her finest.
+The ride takes about ten minutes and is a never-to-be-forgotten glimpse of nature at her finest.

-Another unique experience, the Whitewater Walk takes you down 70 meters via an elevator into the Niagara Gorge, where an exit tunnel lets you out onto the Boardwalk that travels alongside the rapids of the Niagara River.
-The quarter mile long Boardwalk takes you along the Whirlpool Rapids, a class 6 whitewater rapids area where the water rushes by at about 48 kph (about 30 mph).
-Visitors can also climb the stairs to a pair of observation decks overlooking the rapids and the Whirlpool that can be seen from above on the Aero Car.
+Another unique experience, the Whitewater Walk, takes you down 70 meters via an elevator into the Niagara Gorge, where an exit tunnel lets you out onto the Boardwalk that travels alongside the Niagara River's rapids.
+The quarter-mile-long Boardwalk takes you along the Whirlpool Rapids, a class 6 whitewater rapids area where the water rushes by at about 48 kph (about 30 mph).
+Visitors can also climb the stairs to a pair of observation decks overlooking the rapids and the Whirlpool seen from above on the Aero Car.

-Table Rock Center is the heart of Niagara Park on the Canadian side of the Falls.
+Table Rock is the heart of Niagara Park on the Canadian side of the Falls and where most tourist arrive to see the falls at first.
 It stands on the lip of the spectacular semi-circular cascade of Horseshoe Falls.
-Besides observation decks and trails overlooking the Falls, Table Rock Center is home to many park amenities, including Table Rock Restaurant, located on the upper floor of the Center.
+Besides observation decks and trails overlooking the Falls, Table Rock Center is home to many park amenities, including Table Rock Restaurant, located on the Center's upper floor.
 The main dining areas overlook Horseshoe Falls, adding the incredible dimension of natural beauty and awe to your family-style meal.

 Nights at Niagara Falls